ThiefMD/libwritegood-vala/README.md

 revision=master
 ```

-Place the `writegood.wrap` in subprojects directory in your project.
+Place the `libwritegood.wrap` in subprojects directory in your project.

 In your meson.build, add: